 During dry weather raise the lawn mower blades, water generously every week or ten days and leave the cuttings on the grass to conserve moisture.
 If your lawn needs a tonic or re-sowing, there are plenty of grass and lawn care products.

-Whether in your lawn, or on the driveway, weeds need to be controlled either manually or with weed killer before they proliferate.
+Whether in your lawn, or on the drive, weeds need to be controlled either manually or with weed killer before they proliferate.
 If you have bindweed, eradicate every piece of root, catch dandelions, ragwort and groundsel before they seed, and dig up the long tap roots of docks and plantains.
 In the flowerbed and vegetable patch, hoe when it's dry so the annual weeds die swiftly.

 It's the purpose of foliage to reinvigorate bulbs after they have flowered, by June it will have yellowed and died back, and so can safely be removed.